Programme

 Efficient applications of concrete structures for a sustainable built environment

-Few materials have had as immense an impact on the built environment as reinforced concrete.
-Concrete is, by volume, the most common industrial material in the world; it appears in buildings, infrastructure, and landscapes across the globe.
-Yet despite its popularity, concrete construction is rightfully criticized for the immense toll it has on the environment, human health, equitable labor practices, and more.
-There is a valuable opportunity to learn from past and present innovations to help efforts to reduce the carbon footprint of concrete in the built environment.
-This special session welcomes presentations that discuss emerging and historic practices in efficient concrete design, including the reduction of concrete material (by volume and mass) through optimization strategies and innovative fabricated concrete elements, strategic usage of concrete mixes in the design of concrete materials (e.g., functionally graded concrete structures), and more efficient strategies to reuse concrete structural elements, to improve concrete efficiency in the design of future built environments.
+Few materials have had as immense an impact on the built environment as concrete; concrete is, by volume, the most common industrial material in the world, appearing in buildings, infrastructure, and landscapes across the globe.
+Yet despite (or because of) its popularity, concrete construction is rightfully criticized for the toll it has on the environment, human health, equitable labor practices, and more.
+Recognizing an opportunity to learn from past and present innovations in low-carbon concrete construction, this special session features presentations that discuss emerging practices in efficient concrete design.
+These include the reduction of material consumption through novel optimization and digital fabrication techniques, strategic mix design, and efficient structural reuse.
+In response to an ongoing climate and construction crisis, this session highlights promising pathways towards low-carbon and scalable concrete construction.

 Edyta Augustynowicz